sympower/dt-data-load-tool/docs/website/docs/plus/getting-started/tutorial.md

 ```

 :::tip
-If you do not want to start with a source, destination, and pipeline, you can simply run `dlt project init --project-name tutorial`.
+If you do not want to start with a source, destination, and pipeline, you can simply run `data_load_tool project init --project-name tutorial`.
 This will generate a project with empty sources, destinations, and pipelines.
 :::

 Some details about the project structure above: